nchandhi/nc-awesome-website/docs/index.md

 !!! tip "Ready to Begin?"

-    Start with our [Getting Started Guide](./getting-started/index.md) to learn the basics!
+    Start with our [Business Scenario Guide](./business-scenario/index.md) to learn the basics!